thephpleague/omnipay-sagepay/README.md

 * authorize() - with completeAuthorize for 3D Secure and PayPal redirect
 * purchase() - with completeAuthorize for 3D Secure and PayPal redirect
-* registerToken() - standalone register of a card token
+* createCard() - standalone register of a card token

 Sage Pay Server Methods:

 * authorize()
 * purchase()
 * acceptNotification() - Notification Handler for authorize, purchase and standalone token registration
-* registerToken() - standalone register of a card token
+* createCard() - standalone register of a card token

 Sage Pay Shared Methods (for both Direct and Server):